Cryptographic Proof of Hardware-Attested Reserves

 • Audit-friendly

-CPHAR is a protocol pattern for proving claims about physical commodity reserves using cryptographic seals, hardware-backed attestation, and verifiable reserve accounting.
+CPHAR /siːˈfɑːr/ - is a protocol pattern for proving claims about sealed physical reserves, regulated inventory, and real-world asset lots.

-A CPHAR-compatible system links a physical reserve unit, such as a sealed fertilizer lot, to a cryptographic identity.
-While the seal remains intact, the device can answer verifier challenges.
-If the seal is broken or tampered with, the device destroys or disables its signing key.
+It connects a physical object or batch to a cryptographic seal.
+While the seal remains intact, it can produce verifiable evidence of continuity.
+If the seal is broken or tampered with, the device disables or destroys its signing capability.

 What CPHAR can support